 Ideas for Your Spiritual Grounding Practice

 No One-Size-Fits-All Approach

-Let’s clear the air—there’s no one right way to do spiritual grounding.
-There’s also no need to be a perfectionist.
+Let’s be real, though—there’s no one right way to do spiritual grounding.
+There’s also no need to be a perfectionist or compete with others.
 That’s why it’s called a “practice.”
 You get to design and modify your own version of a spiritual grounding practice based on what works with your lifestyle and desires.
 Below, I’ll offer you ideas, and you can mix, match, or create your own version.
 Find what resonates with you.

+Ideas for Your Spiritual Grounding Practice